Apple vs. Samsung, Coke vs. Pepsi, McDonald’s vs. Burger King. It seems every industry out there has two giants battling

 Conclusion — SEMrush vs. Ahrefs

-Even though Ahrefs is an excellent all-around tool for SEO and marketing professionals, SEMrush is a better alternative.
+Even though Ahrefs is an excellent all-around tool for SEO and marketing professionals, SEMrush seems to be a far better alternative.
 Not only does it offer the standard SEO features, but it’s also packed with lots of add-ons that make it that much useful, not to mention free access to the SEMrush Academy for those of you who want to constantly improve your marketing skills and earn certificates upon completion.

 The improved database, the ability to manage social media, the abundance of third-party integrations, the ability to hook up Google tools, as well as the all-new Writing Assistant for content marketers.
 These all make SEMrush a logical choice for anyone looking for their next marketing tool.